ByteAlex/vote-handler-rs/README.md

 against on vote/bfd endpoint
 * VOTE_AUTH_TOKEN_DBOATS | The token provided in Authorization header to validate requests against on vote/dboats endpoint
+* VOTE_AUTH_TOKEN_DLIST | The token provided to sign JWT tokens for dlist request bodies on the vote/dlist endpoint

 ## Usage
 Your endpoint has to return a Status-Code 200 with the response ``{"status":"OK"}``,